 • COMM 511 - Communication in Health Contexts - (3 credits)

 • COMM 531 - Communicating with Diverse and Targeted Audiences - (3 credits)

 • COMM 540 - Media Uses and Effects - (3 credits)

 • COMM 560 - Persuasion - (3 credits)

 • Any additional COMM elective at the 500, 600 or 700 level

 • COMM 691 - Applied Communication Capstone - (1-6 credits)

 Beyond the classroom

-Graduate assistant assistantships provide students with professional experiences in teaching, editing, research, publications and work in department-affiliated radio, television and social opportunities and studios.
+Graduate assistantships provide students with professional experiences in teaching, editing, research, publications and work in department-affiliated radio, television and social opportunities and studios.
 The program also offers opportunities for working with real-world clients and for student travel and presentation at regional and national academic research conferences.
 Financial stipends are available, and assistantships are highly competitive.